WilliamClements/Parthenopea/README.md

 Euterpea user already can connect a synth to select and manually map Instruments from sf2 files to GM.
 However, Parthenopea heuristically chooses and maps "for you" the highest quality Instruments.

 For more on Euterpea, see https://www.euterpea.com/ and obtain its textbook ***Haskell School of Music***.
-User need not *directly* interface with Euterpea to survey, compare, or apply SoundFont Instruments.
+With Parthenopea, user need not *directly* interface with Euterpea to survey, compare, or apply SoundFont Instruments.

 ## Building it
 Some potential difficulty here.
 User will need to: